 Want to build your own Membership Card from scratch?
 Or make your own expansion boards that plug right in?
 The Membership Card Protoboard is just the thing.
 It's precisely the same size, to fit inside an Altoids case.

 Interest in vintage computers has led to a growth in Vintage Computer Shows, where people can see and show these amazing machines in operation.
-Members of the cosmacelf.com forum decided to have an 1802 booth at the Vintage Computer Festival Midwest in Chicago on September 13-14, 2014.
+Members of the cosmacelf.com forum decided to have an 1802 booth at the Vintage Computer Festival Midwest in Chicago.
 It was a great opportunity to demonstrate the wide range of applications for the 1802; past, present, and future.
 We had so much fun that we've done it three times (2014, 2015, and 2016).
 Now we're looking forward to 2017!

 The photo at right shows our booth.
 That's Josh Bensadon, Lee Hart, Bill Rowe, and Dave Ruske (from left to right).
 A BIG thank-you to Dave, Bill, and especially Josh for working so hard to pull this all together.